Topics on this page:

 The “Right vs. Wrong” trap

-- Don’t go into a negotiation with the mindset that you are completely right and the other person is completely wrong.
+- Don’t go into a negotiation with the mindset that you are completely right, and the other person is completely wrong.
 Most disputes have some merit on both sides.
-Your job during a negotiation is to figure out if there is a fair compromise.
+Your job during a negotiation is to figure out if there can be a fair compromise.

 Attempting to win “no matter what.”